NATO Air Policing: securing Allied airspace

 - NATO Air Policing is a permanent peacetime mission of the Alliance, conducted within the NATO Integrated Air and Missile Defence (IAMD) framework.

-- The enhancement of NATO Air Policing in response to the war in Ukraine serves as an additional proof of Allies’ solidarity, as well as the importance of this tool for deterrence and reassurance.
+- The enhancement of NATO Air Policing in response to Russia’s war of aggression against Ukraine serves as an additional proof of Allies’ solidarity, as well as the importance of this tool for deterrence and reassurance.

 - The Supreme Allied Commander Europe (SACEUR) is responsible for the conduct of the NATO Air Policing mission.